 Shareholders should note that in certain circumstances as disclosed herein, some or all of the dividends paid by a Fund may be payable out of the capital of the relevant Fund for the purposes outlined herein.
 The payment of dividends out of capital will result in the erosion of capital notwithstanding the performance of the relevant Fund.
 As a result, where relevant distributions will be achieved by foregoing the potential for future capital growth and this cycle may continue until all capital is depleted.
 It is likely in this case that due to capital erosion, the value of future returns may also be diminished.
 Distributions out of capital may have different tax implications to distributions of income - investors should seek advice from their professional advisers in this regard.
-Distributions out of capital made during the life of a Fund must be understood as a type of capital reimbursement.
+Distributions out of capital may be understood as a type of capital reimbursement.